 As mentioned here, the Mike linebacker sets the middle of the blocking scheme for the offensive lineman.
-Often times, we can hear the quarterback pointing to a number and identifying the Mike for the offensive lineman.
+Often, we can hear the quarterback pointing to a number and identifying the Mike as the middle linebacker.

-In the video above, Aaron Rodgers can be heard yelling “Green 19” before the ball is snapped, as he’s using that as a rhythm cadence.
+In the video above, Cam Newton can be heard yelling “White 80” before the ball is snapped, as he’s using that as a rhythm cadence.

 Why Do Quarterbacks Yell Colors Before The Ball Is Snapped?

-Similar to the number system, the colors are also used as a way to have a rhythmic cadence.
+Similar to the number system, the colors are also used to have a rhythmic cadence.

 The term “Blue 42” is often used when people are trying to mock a quarterback’s cadence.
 There’s no significance to this cadence, just a string of words before the quarterback receives the ball.

 If you’re creating a cadence, it’s good to have colors and numbers in the cadence for many reasons:

 - Instead of the quarterback just getting to the line of scrimmage and saying “GO!” it allows the offense to prepare for contact.